Tomasz Swędrowski: Club career

 On 18 July 2019, Swędrowski moved to Motor Lublin.

 On 2 June 2022, it was announced he would join freshly promoted I liga side Ruch Chorzów on a two-year deal.
 He was a key figure behind Ruch's promotion to Ekstraklasa in 2023, and appeared in every league game of the 2023–24 season, before making a move to III liga club Wieczysta Kraków on 22 January 2024.
+He was part of the team that won three consecutive promotions, from the fourth tier to the Ekstraklasa.

+On 2 July 2026, Swędrowski returned to Warta Sieradz, now playing in the fourth division.